Aikoyori/GMD-MessageBoxAPI/README.md

 ## Setup

-Add the [MBXAPI.h](source/MBXAPI.h) file to your headers directory and the [MBXAPI.cpp](source/MBXAPI.cpp) file in your sources directory, Then just include the header at the start of the project (no need to include Windows.h as it is included for you).
+Add the [MBXAPI.h](source/MBXAPI.h) file to your headers directory and the [MBXAPI.cpp](source/MBXAPI.cpp) file in your sources directory, then just include the header at the start of the project (no need to include Windows.h as it is included for you).

 You can find examples in the [examples](examples) folder.